Hurricane-cutting palm trees has been adopted by a few palm tree trimming services as the go-to method.

 Pruning a palm tree in a proper manner is very much advisable, but do not over-prune or top a palm tree.

-- Leads to a reduction of the width of the palm tree trunk
+- This leads to a reduction in the width of the palm tree trunk.

 How to properly prune a palm tree

-Pruning a palm tree is quite easy and requires the removal of any dead fronds, any seen pods and the removal of all branches/ fronds/ leave below the horizon line.
+Pruning a palm tree is quite easy and requires the removal of any dead fronds, any seed pods, and the removal of all branches/fronds/leaves below the horizon line.